w3c/wai-statements/README.md

 ### Installation as part of the WAI website

-This site is build with Jekyll, [follow Jekyll's installation guide](https://jekyllrb.com/docs/) first.
+This site is built with Jekyll, [follow Jekyll's installation guide](https://jekyllrb.com/docs/) first.

 Then clone this repository:
 ```